tcdl/msb/README.md

 ## API

-## Contributor
+## Responder

-A contributor can send acks and contributions via the bus.
-Contributors can be created from messages received by listening on a topic/namespace.
+A responder can send acks and responses via the bus.
+Responders can be created from messages received by listening on a topic/namespace.

 ## Collector

-A collector is a component that listens for multiple messages on a topic, with timeouts and number of contributions determining its lifetime.
+A collector is a component that listens for multiple messages on a topic, with timeouts and number of responses determining its lifetime.

 ## Originator